wp-ng/angular-foundation-6/src/offcanvas/docs/readme.md

 The off canvas module expects the use of several nested elements with the following classes:

-- `off-canvas-wrap`: The most outter page wrapper.
+- `off-canvas-wrapper`: The most outter page wrapper.
-- `inner-wrap`: Second page wrapper nested directly inside off-canvas-wrap.
+- `inner-wrapper`: Second page wrapper nested directly inside off-canvas-wrapper.
 - `left-off-canvas-toggle`: Wraps the left off canvas menu.
 - `right-off-canvas-toggle`: Wraps the right off canvas menu.
 - `exit-off-canvas`: Occludes the main page content when an off canvas menu is visible.
 Hides the menu when clicked.